 The Asynchronous Interview

 Traditionally, interviews have been synchronous.
-They happen in real time, in-person, over the phone, or through video call - one person asks, the other answers right away.
-On the other hand, an asynchronous interview happens over a longer period of time and communication is done primarily through virtual channels.
-The unique aspect of this approach is that the interviewer sends out their questions, the candidate answers when they have the time and availability, then the interviewer goes over their answers when they have the time and availability.
+They happen in real time, either face-to-face, over the phone, or through video call - one person asks, and the other answers right away.
+On the other hand, an asynchronous interview happens over a longer period of time, and communication is done primarily through virtual channels.
+The unique aspect of this approach is that the interviewer sends the questions, the interviewee replies when they can, and the interviewer reviews the responses when they're free.
 Given this room to breathe, each question and response in turn is deliberated over before review.
 There is more time to think about each question and answer.

-The best known form of the asynchronous interview was the async video interview.
-Typically used by large retailers and blue collar industries looking to mass hire.
-In this setup, the interview is delivered as a video recording to the candidate as a video.
-The candidate watches, listens to the questions, and responds by recording a video with their own answers.
+One of the most popular forms of asynchronous interviews is the async video interview.
+Typically used by large retailers and blue-collar industries looking to mass hire.
+In this setup, the interview is delivered as a video recording to the candidate.
+The candidate watches the video, hears the questions, and then records a video to provide their responses.

 The Asynchronous Technical Evaluation

 It makes sense that the fast-moving tech world is starting to use asynchronous hiring more.
 Especially in the face of the much maligned live LeetCode-style interview.

 Instead of relying on live technical whiteboarding and having candidates solve anxiety-inducing coding challenges in front of a panel of interviewers, the technical evaluation can be replaced by an asynchronous process.

 Here's how you might swap a live coding test for an asynchronous one.

 Candidates use a tool like Hackerrank, Codility, or CodeSignal to answer a series of small coding challenges (usually data structure and algorithm-based) and multiple choice questions often within a set amount of time.
 This is usually used instead of a resume screen, or to sort through lots of junior job seekers.
 It's typically done early in the interview process.